Wildlife Encounters

 Moose

 A moose encounter has the potential to be just as dangerous as a bear encounter.
 Therefore, similar measures must be taken to avoid these large ungulates.
 Moose are especially aggressive in the spring (calving season) and the fall (rutting season).
 Moose are most active in the early hours of the morning.
 However, one can expect to meet a moose any time of the day, especially in marshy woodland and around lakes.
 The best method of avoiding unwanted encounters with wildlife is to make a lot of noise.
 Hence, while practicing good bear-avoidance measures, moose will also be alerted of your presence.
 As harmless as a moose encounter may seem, it is important to have a high level of respect for the damage and injury these animals can incur if they feel threatened.
 Hence, if a moose is encountered, a minimum of 100 m must be put between yourself and the animal.
-If the moose remains stationary, you should cautiously move away from the animal, monitoring its behaviour in the process.
+If the moose remains stationary, you should cautiously move away from the animal, monitoring its behavior in the process.
 Signals such as whether its ears are forward or back, or a lowering of the head are good indicators of aggressiveness (forward and erect is the animal being alert, back and down over the head is aggressive).
 React according to the signals being sent by the animal.
 Also, the direction you use in moving away should not interfere with any natural escape routes the moose may want to take.
 Similarly, it is very important not to position yourself between two moose (cow and calf or two rutting males).
-Report any moose activity to UNBC Security at 250-960-7058 to initiate a campus wide warning.
+Report wildlife activity to UNBC Security at 250-960-7058 if a public danger exists.

 If a moose feels threatened, it may charge at the person that has invaded its space.
 Moose are not predatory animals.
-Some examples of aggressive behaviour that may be exhibited are flattening of the ears and approaching humans.
+Some examples of aggressive behavior that may be exhibited are flattening of the ears and approaching humans.
 Unlike in a bear encounter, walking quickly, or if safe to do so, running away from an angry moose will not lead to a sustained attack; it will likely prevent it.
 Should the moose charge regardless, the best method of defence is to move behind a big tree, light standard or other large stationary object.
 Continue to try to get away from the animal while always keeping large solid objects between yourself and the moose.
 It is imperative that no false sense of security is attained once a large solid object is between a person and an angry moose, as moose are very capable of kicking accurately with their forelegs around a tree trunk.
 Although it is best to try to get away from the animal, this is sometimes difficult, particularly if the area is challenging to move through.